 Career and career-conditional employees in the competitive service who are employed in the United States or in a non-foreign area and who accept an assignment in a foreign area or in a non-foreign area different from the one in which they are currently employed shall be granted statutory return rights in accordance with section 1586 of Reference (h) for a period of 5 years if continuously employed in a foreign or non-foreign area.
 This policy:

-It is hoped that you have maintained contact with your home command during your overseas tour.
+It is hoped that you have maintained contact with your home command AT LEAST QUARTERLY during your overseas tour.
 If so, the conversation on the timing of your return and your job assignment will be easily completed.
-(If you are reading this as you prepare to go overseas we strongly suggest you look at our KIT MODEL.)
+(If you are reading this as you prepare to go overseas PLEASE look at the KIT MODEL.)

-You should contact your home command no later than six months prior to your return.
-If you have not already done so begin your discussion on your return and potential jobs that you r are qualified to fill.
-Your home command needs to identify the position that you will occupy upon your return and provide this information their CONUS HRO so that orders may be generated.
+In order to successfully place you back with your home command you should take a proactive role and make contact no later than 12 months prior to your return.
+This will allow you time to "market" the skills you have gained overseas and get your name back into their minds.
+If you have not already done so begin your discussion on your return and potential jobs that you are qualified to fill.
+Your home command should be identifying a position that you will occupy upon your return and provide this information to the CONUS HRO in order to start the transition back.

 Your resume should always reflect your current job status and be available to send to your gaining command or to search and apply for jobs across government agencies and commands.